chaaz/versio/docs/reference.md

   These are general project options.
-Currently the only option is `prev_tag`, which specifies the tag used to locate the latest run of `versio run`.
+Currently the only option is `prev_tag`, which specifies the tag used to locate the latest run of `versio release`.
 It has a default value of "versio-prev".

 - `projects`